Pakistan Air Force: 1959 Indian aerial intrusion

 On 10 April 1959, on the occasion of the Eid ul-Fitr festival holiday in Pakistan, an Indian Air Force (IAF) English Electric Canberra B(I)58 of No. 106 Squadron entered Pakistani airspace on a photo reconnaissance mission.
 Two PAF F-86F Sabres (Flt.
 Lt.
 M. N. Butt (leader) and Flt.
 Lt.
-M. Yunis) of No. 15 Squadron on Air Defence Alert (ADA) were scrambled from Sargodha Air Base to intercept the IAF aircraft.
+M. Yunis) of No. 15 Squadron on Air Defence Alert (ADA) were scrambled from PAF Base Peshawar to intercept the IAF aircraft.
 Butt attempted to bring down the Canberra by firing his Sabre's machine guns, but the Canberra was flying at an altitude of more than 50,000 feet—beyond the operational ceiling of the F-86F.
 When Yunis took over from his leader, the Canberra suddenly lost height while executing a turn over Rawalpindi.
 Yunis fired a burst that struck the Canberra at an altitude of 47,500 feet and brought it down over Rawat, marking the first direct aerial victory of the PAF.
 Both crew members of the IAF Canberra ejected and were captured by Pakistani authorities.
 They were subsequently released after remaining in detention for some time.

+1960–1961 Bajaur Campaign

+Between 1960 and 1961, Royal Afghan Army troops along with thousands of Pashtun tribesmen from Afghanistan crossed the extremely porous Pakistan–Afghanistan border and entered the semi-autonomous Bajaur Agency of Pakistan in an effort to annex the region.

+The Pakistan Air Force sent F-86 Sabre jets in order to support the Pakistani forces and local Pashtun tribesmen of Pakistan who were fighting the Afghan infiltrators.
+The F-86 Sabre jets also executed bombing runs on Royal Afghan Army positions in Kunar, Afghanistan, thus leading Afghan forces to fall back to the international border.
+Although the Royal Afghan Air Force had seven MiG-17 squadrons and another MiG-21 squadron being operationalized, no known dogfight has been recorded between the two sides.